 - Add garlic and ginger, cook 1 minute.

-- Add carrot, brussel sprouts, zucchini and cook 5 minutes.
+- Add carrot, brussels sprouts, cabbage and zucchini and cook 5 minutes.

 - Add bone broth / stock and fish sauce and bring to a boil.
 Lower heat and simmer until vegetables are cooked through, about 10 minutes.

 - In a small bowl whisk together arrowroot and coconut aminos.
 Add to soup and bring to a boil.

 - In a bowl scramble eggs and add to boiling pot and immediately stir until the eggs have cooked into ribbons.

 - Remove from heat and add vinegar, white pepper, scallions, cilantro and tofu.

 - Taste to season (we like to add a touch of red pepper flakes for a bit more heat) and serve immediately with garnish of choice.